Four New Macs Likely To Be Announced Soon Based On Regulatory Filings

 These filings are typically very accurate predictors of what is just around the corner.
 Apple does not make such filings until they absolutely have to.
 And new model numbers are always a sure sign of something new just around the corner.

 What is less sure is the nature of the new items.
-Apple’s desktop lineup includes iMacs Mac minis, and Mac Pros.
+Apple’s desktop lineup includes iMacs, Mac minis, and Mac Pros.
 The iMac is Apple’s consumer flagship.
 The mini has an almost cult following.
 And while the Mac Pro has a small following, it might well be the most important segment of Apple’s desktop market.

-Adding to the speculation and wish casting is the fact that the Mac mini has seemingly been left for dead by Apple, receiving no updates in over four years.
+Adding to the speculation and wish-casting is the fact that the Mac mini has seemingly been left for dead by Apple, receiving no updates in over four years.
 One could be forgiven for suggesting that it has been allowed to rot on the vine.

-The Mac Pro is almost the same situation except for the fact that Apple has publicly acknowledged the problem with the Mac Pro, and has promised an upgrade.
+The Mac Pro is almost the same situation except for the fact that Apple has publicly acknowledged the problem with the Mac Pro and has promised an upgrade.

 Desktops aside, the MacBook Air is likely the Mac causing Apple the most problems.
 It is the only complete Mac a person can buy for under $1,000.
 And it has a display that is much less appealing than everything it has made for the past several years.